 What are the processing times and prices?

-iVisa gives you the opportunity to get your document as fast as possible with three options:
+iVisa gives you the opportunity to get your document under three possible processing times:

 Click here to start your application online.

 How does the Thailand pre-registration VOA work?

 Until recently, the only way to get a visa for Thailand was to go to the Thai embassy.
 However, in 2015, the Government of Thailand decided to launch a Visa on Arrival program for some countries.
 As a result, 21 nationalities can apply for a Thailand visa on arrival online.
 You can get help from iVisa, and for a small fee, you can avoid standing in line at the service counters once you arrive in Thailand.
 It is a simple but brilliant solution.

 PLEASE NOTE: Our service does NOT provide an actual Visa.
 We will provide you with a pre-registration document that must be presented upon entry to receive your actual Visa on Arrival.
 For passengers who would like to apply for Visa on Arrival to travel in Thailand, there are two service counters provided by Suvarnabhumi airport before reaching the Immigration on the 2nd level.

 How can I apply for a Thailand Visa?

-As for the application process provided by iVisa, you should know that it is quite straightforward.
-For your convenience, iVisa offers a two-step application process, which shouldn't take you more than 10 minutes to complete.
-Also, if you need any help, you can call iVisa’s support service 24/7.
-Someone will help you every step of the way.
-These are the steps:
+In terms of the application procedure supplied by iVisa, you ought to be aware it is fairly simple.
+For this convenience, iVisa supplies a two-step program procedure that shouldn't take you any longer than 10 minutes to finish.
+Furthermore, should you want some assistance, you can telephone iVisa's support service 24/7.
+A person will help you each step along the way.
+The steps are the following:

-The first step is quite basic.
-You need to provide your personal information such as name, address, passport info, and so on.
-You must also choose a processing time, but keep in mind that your choice determines the cost.
+The very first step is rather easy.
+You will need to provide your private information like name, address, passport info, and so forth.
+You must pick a processing period, but remember your choice decides the price tag.